hfhbd/kotlinx-serialization-csv/README.md

 ## Limitations

-- The order of the properties of the class must be match the order of the header/fields!
+- The order of the properties of the class must match the order of the header/fields!
 - The header is ignored.
 - Inner lists are not supported, eg. `data class NotSupported(val innerList: List<String>)`